YSD BLOG

 How Leaders Sabotage Safety | Your Safety Department

 Martin had been with the Company a short time - only 4 months but, he had pegged the leadership attitudes which foretold the events unraveling in front of him now.
-Only a month ago, he had been riding with the Company's VP of Operations , Wenscott, when they had a discussion about shipping some samples to a customer for analysis which would lead to a big contract for the Company.
+Only a month ago, he had been riding with the Company's VP of Operations, Wenscott, when they discussed shipping some samples to a customer for analysis which would lead to a big contract for the Company.

 Safety Culture

 As Wenscott and Martin met with the shipping department Wenscott explained how important it was to get the samples to the customer as quickly as possible.
-Shipping began a long explanation regarding the requirements to keeping the samples chilled as part of the quality program.
-In fact, it was a busy part of the season, there had been recent downsizing's in their department and they wanted to take the time needed to make sure they understood how to ship them safely but, Wenscott flew into another tirade - he didn't give a damn - get the samples there the fastest way possible and stormed out angrily.
-Geeez, this Company is made up of fools he thought.
-No one is paying attention to the customers needs.
+Shipping began with a long explanation regarding the requirements to keep the samples chilled as part of the quality program.
+It was a busy part of the season, there had been recent downsizing in their department and they wanted to take the time needed to make sure they understood how to ship them safely but, Wenscott flew into another tirade - he didn't give a damn - get the samples there the fastest way possible and stormed out angrily.
+Geez, this Company is made up of fools he thought.
+No one is paying attention to the customer's needs.
 He felt restricted every time he asked to have something handled and he was fed up with it.

-Martin considered the essential facts: Lost Customer, Lost Revenue, $50,000.00 regulatory fine, legal costs, damaged reputation, and on and on.
+Martin considered the essential facts: Lost Customers, Lost Revenue, a $50,000.00 regulatory fine, legal costs, damaged reputation, and on and on.
 The Leadership attitude had been about how to get the job done at all costs rather than how to get the job done correctly.

 After a long discussion about safety in a group meeting, the Leadership finally recognized their need for help - which was a breakthrough moment and the first step in any process where change is required.

-Through a long and continuous campaign focusing on its safety issues the Company achieved a very high level of safety awareness and significant improvements in its safety performance.
-In fact, safety processes became embedded in many parts of the organization and it became regenerative at some of its work sites.
+Through a long and continuous campaign focusing on its safety issues, the Company achieved a very high level of safety awareness and significant improvements in its safety performance.
+Safety processes became embedded in many parts of the organization and it became regenerative at some of its work sites.
 It is not an ending though, but a journey to continuously improve upon.

 Do you need help with your Safety Culture?
 Are you or your leaders part of the problem?
 Check out "How to Change the Safety Behavior in Your Organization" with our free download.